TluwaniMS/aws-cloud-practitioner-prep/compute-technology-and-services/readMe.md

 * #### Dedicated Hosts:

 With Dedicated Hosts, you have exclusive access to physical servers dedicated to your use.
 Dedicated Hosts can help you meet compliance requirements or licensing restrictions that require a specific physical server.

+### ELB (Elastic Load Balancing)

+Amazon ELB (Elastic Load Balancing) Load Balancing refers to the process of distributing incoming application or network traffic across multiple EC2 instances in a cloud computing environment.
+It helps to improve the availability and fault tolerance of applications by spreading the load evenly across multiple instances.
+This ensures that no single instance becomes overwhelmed with requests, thus preventing downtime or degraded performance.